xyloflake/SVC16/README.md

 # The Simplest Virtual Computer (16 bit)

 <div align="center">
 <img src="logo_alpha.png" alt="Logo" width="200"/>
   </div>
-This is the spec for an extremely simple "virtual computer" that can be emulated.
+This is the specification for an extremely simple "virtual computer" that can be emulated.

 The goal in one word is **simplicity**.
 It should be simple to understand every instruction, to write machine code that runs on it, and to write a compiler for it.